At The Spine Center, we offer a wide range of noninvasive and minimally invasive treatment options.

 A laminectomy is most often performed to correct damages from spinal stenosis, a condition that causes narrowing of the spinal cord.
-In many cases, spinal stenosis is associated with osteodermia or other degenerative disorders.
-As the bone and other tissues breakdown, they reduce the size of the spinal cord.
+In many cases, spinal stenosis is associated with osteoarthritis or other degenerative disorders.
+As the bone and other tissues breakdown, they reduce the size of the spinal canal, which may compress the nerves.
 Pressure on the nerve roots in the lumbar area can affect legs and feet as well as the lower back.

 The symptoms of spinal stenosis include:

 - Pain in the lower back

 - Leg pain, which can radiate from the lower back and buttocks down the leg to the foot

 - Leg weakness, causing painful “foot drop”

 - In severe cases, loss of bowel or bladder control